savieee/Soft-robotics-controllers/README.md

 #### Mixing and Degassing the Elastomer for Tubing
 This section uses the mixing ratio for SmoothSil 950.

-1. Pour ~30g of material A into the cup on the scale.
+1. Pour ~30 g of material A into the cup on the scale.
 Record the exact weight of material A, zero the scale, take a new paper towel to clean the rim of the container A.
-2. Pour ~3g of material B into the cup on the scale.
+2. Pour ~3 g of material B into the cup on the scale.
 Make sure that the final ratio of parts is 100A:10B.
 Take a new paper towel to clean the rim of the container B.
 3. Start the timer of the pot life as the chemical reactions have started.
 4. Using the woodel dowel slowly mix parts A and B until completly mixed together.
 Mix slowly to avoid introducing extra air bubbles.
 5. Place the paper cup with the mixed elastomer on top of the paper towel inside the vacuum chamber and close the lid of the vacuum chamber.